aswild/ripgrep/GUIDE.md

 For that reason, and because shell aliases aren't always convenient, ripgrep supports configuration files.

-Setting up a configuration file is simple. ripgrep will not look in any predetermined directory for a config file automatically.
-Instead, you need to set the `RIPGREP_CONFIG_PATH` environment variable to the file path of your config file.
+Setting up a configuration file is simple.
+Set the `RIPGREP_CONFIG_PATH` environment variable to the file path of your config file.
+On Unix platforms, the file `/etc/ripgreprc` will be used if it exists and `RIPGREP_CONFIG_PATH` is unset (there is no default config file on Windows).
+To disable using any config file, set `RIPGREP_CONFIG_PATH` to an empty string, or use the `--no-config` option.

 Once the environment variable is set, open the file and just type in the flags you want set automatically.
 There are only two rules for describing the format of the config file:

 1. Every line is a shell argument, after trimming whitespace.
 2. Lines starting with `#` (optionally preceded by any amount of whitespace)